Department of Planning & Development Services (PDS), County of San Diego

-For more information concerning rebuilding, permits and fees, contact the Department of Planning and Land Use, Building Division.
+For more information concerning rebuilding, permits and fees, contact the Department of Planning and Development Services, Building Division.

 When it's time to rebuild, first look to insurance and charities for help with rebuilding costs.
 When you have covered the costs, it is important to make sure that your new structure is built well, in a efficient manner and for a reasonable price.
 Here are some recommendations on how to find the right contractor and helpful resources,